estebangarcia21/the-blue-hats-server-old/README.md

 # The Blue Hats Server

+# Discontinued Repository

+This repository is no longer being maintained because the code base is very poorly designed.
+The code base is currently being redesigned in a private repository owned by the repository owner (Stevemmmmm).
+For more information contact the repository owner on discord @ Stevemmmmm#8896.

 ## About

 The Blue Hats Server is an open source community project that attempts to replicate The Hypixel Pit so that people may test enchants or play with friends on a local Minecraft server.